georgesovetov/python-style-guide/README.md

 Expression or statement may be multilined
  - if it
    - cannot be fit into single line or
-   - is too complex to comprehend it at first sight;
+   - is too complex to comprehend at first sight;
  - if it ends with part that is actually multilined (`(...)`, `[...]` or `{...}`);
  - if it is:
    - container variable definition (tuple, dictionary, set, frozenset or similar),